joey-qytyku/OS-90-fixed/docs/dosvm.md

 Function 4Bh can execute a program immediately or load an overlay.
 When a program exits, the exit status of the subprogram is retrieved.
 This can be implemented inside the process control block.
 The exit function (4Ch) is trapped and will kill the subprocess.

-If a DPMI program runs EXEC, the subprocess will run as usual, but in real mode.

-### Subprocesses

-Subprocesses may get their own program segment prefixes, but they are not considered separate processes.
-If COMMAND.COM is running EDIT and COMMAND is terminated, EDIT will stop executing but will remain in the conventional memory while COMMAND is deallocated.
-This is why programs should exit normally rather than be forcefully terminated.

-The PCB stores subprocesses in a stack containing their base segment.
+The PCB stores a stack containing the return values of subprocesses and their program segment prefix segments.
+These are not valid OS/90 PIDs and cannot be manipulated as such.

+What about the Job File Table?
+I guess we will use that of the last real process to run (bootloader).

+DPMI programs cannot use any of these functions safely while in protected mode.

 ## The Program Segment Prefix

-The program segment prefix serves as both a sort of process ID and the location where command line arguments are stored.
+The program segment prefix segment serves as both a sort of process ID and the location where command line arguments are stored.
 The functions (51h and 62h, first is undocumented) are captured so that they report the PSP of the requesting process.
+This is aware of subprocesses.

 The PSP segment is stored in the process control block.